(Originally posted March of 2012)

 - While we prepare the menu for an Easter feast, Jesus is preparing for the Last Supper.

 - While we scrub the house for guests – Pilate washes his hands of the people’s demand for Jesus’ death.

-- While we are shopping for new outfits – Jesus is stripped, humiliated and brutally beaten.
+- While shopping for new outfits – Jesus is stripped, humiliated, and brutally beaten.

 - While we look forward to having all the family together again; kids home from college, parents arriving soon – on the long walk to Calvary, Jesus and his mother touch for a moment as their eyes reveal the unspeakable pain of their suffering.

-- While we fuss over last-minute appearances playing beat the clock: taming cowlicks, straightening ties, new shirt without stains, socks that match – Jesus’ face is streaked with blood and his broken body is no longer recognizable.
+- While we fuss over last-minute appearances playing beat the clock: taming cowlicks, straightening ties, new shirts without stains, socks that match – Jesus’ face is streaked with blood, and his broken body is no longer recognizable.

 When did you quit believing in the Easter Bunny?